This review will cover:

-The all stainless steel construction does certainly make this machine look impressive.
-The ice cream dasher and the bolt that fixes it to the machine are also made of stainless steel and both look durable.
-The only bits of plastic that you find on the exterior of the machine are the freezer bowl lid, the timer dial, and the freeze and churn buttons.
+The only bits of plastic on the exterior of the machine are the freezer bowl lid, the timer dial, and the freeze and churn buttons.

 The second thing I noticed, after the excruciating pain, was just how heavy this machine is: it weighs an impressive 32kg, or 72 pounds.
 It is quite large for a counter-top machine and you will need to make sure that you have enough room in your kitchen to store it: the dimensions are 20 x 14 x 12.2 inches.

-The stainless steel finish and its weight certainly get a big thumbs up from me.
+The Lello Musso Pola 5030’s appearance and weight both get a thumbs up from me.
+So far so good.

 - Cuisinart ICE 30BC Pure Indulgence 2-Quart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker